 That was exactly their problem with me.
 I realized that being educated was not only detrimental for my political expectations, but the justification for a process of social sterilization of my voice, my thoughts, and my presence.
 I was not to be approached.

 Powerful men feared losing their cool around a woman of my “caliber.”

 But that did not work for keeping me quiet.
 So they decided to change tactics.
 Someone came up with the funny idea of morally compromising me through sexual harassment.
 Me – a quite public figure against sexual harassment.

 An endless parade of minions by my house ensued, which would have made wonders for a circus entourage was it not that the intent was to cancel me out as a woman.

 Since they couldn’t easily shut me down, they seemed to think the next best idea was to possess me, so as to own my power.
-I refused dates with TV personalities, journalists, several Congressmen -and even a former president.
+I refused dates with TV personalities, journalists and several Congressmen.

 When that didn’t work, I was offered the illusion of political participation.
 I ran and won the vice-mayorship race, but once I assumed the position, no one took me seriously.